 This method is a way of determining full-time status.
-To complete Form 1095-C, the new IRS form that documents an employee’s access to health insurance at their place of employment, an employer can use this method in order to provide the required tracking of every employee’s hours, for both variable-hour employees and full-time employees.
+Form 1095-C is the IRS form that documents an employee’s access to health insurance at their place of employment.
+To complete Form 1095-C, an employer can use the look-back method in order to provide the required tracking of every employee’s hours, for both variable-hour employees and full-time employees.

 Remember, documentation of this ACA tracking is mandatory even:

 - For employers who have been offering quality coverage all along at little or no cost to employees